Stapleton, Shropshire: Parish church

-The church notable for the fact that on the top of the thick walls of a Saxon or Early Norman building a second church (on one side presently above the level of the churchyard soil) was built in the 12th century, thus creating two storeys, which were then moved into the current lofty building.
+The church is notable for the fact that on the top of the thick walls of a Saxon or Early Norman building a second church (on one side presently above the level of the churchyard soil) was built in the 12th century, thus creating two storeys, which were then moved into the current lofty building.
 The unified building was lit by 14th century windows.
 In the churchyard is a large tumulus supposed to be of Saxon origin.
 The church organ is among the top six hundred in the country and there is a small tapestry piece in the nave said to have been worked by Mary, Queen of Scots.
 The church of St John the Baptist was originally a dependent chapelry of Condover, and as such paid 10 shillings annually to the Shrewsbury Abbey, which had taken the advowson, or patronage, of the mother church.
 The church building, which seats 122, was restored in 1866, when the windows of the lower church were discovered.
 The then Rector, the Rev. Hon.
 C.W.A.
 Fielding, entered an account of the restoration, with illustrations, in the Vestry Book.

 A brass plaque commemorates Fielding's son, Lieutenant Bertram Francis Percy Fielding, Wiltshire Regiment, who was killed in a mutiny at Fort Lubwas in Uganda in 1897.

 In the churchyard is a war memorial stone Celtic cross to men of the parish who died serving in World War I.